Back to All Events

 AUTOIMMUNE NETWORK MONTHLY WEBINAR — Cori Woolf FROM PHA

 The Autoimmune Registry hosts a monthly webinar series bringing together leaders across patient advocacy communities.
-This month, we are honored to welcome Cori Woolf, Director of Patient Advocacy at Patient Health Alliance (PHA), where she leads the advocacy team and oversees strategy, program development, community engagement, and initiatives that support individuals and families affected by NMOSD, MOGAD, and rare neuroimmune conditions.
-Cori will share and discuss how patient advocacy translates into meaningful mental health and wellness support by designing scalable programs that address the emotional and social realities of living with rare autoimmune disease.
+This month, we are honored to welcome Cori Woolf, Director of Patient Advocacy at Patient Health Alliance (PHA), where she leads the advocacy team and oversees strategy, program development, community engagement, and initiatives that support individuals and families affected by neuromyelitis optica spectrum disorder (NMOSD) and other rare neuroimmune conditions.

 About Cori Woolf

-With more than 25 years of patient-support experience, Cori brings a unique blend of expertise as a caregiver, rare disease advocacy leader, and former business owner, all grounded in a deep commitment to equity, connection, and patient-centered care.
+Cori brings more than 25 years of patient-support experience, blending her background as a caregiver, rare disease advocacy leader, and former business owner with a deep commitment to equity, connection, and patient-centered care.

 Patient Health Alliance logo featuring two overlapping leaves in gold and green with PHA text below